nergalex/f5-aks-kic-lab/source/class1/module2/module2.rst

 * **Additional load balancing methods**: additional methods are available for HTTP, TCP, and UDP load balancing: least_time and random two with least_time.
 * **Session persistence**: In addition to the hash‑based session persistence supported by NGINX Open Source (the Hash and IP Hash load‑balancing methods), NGINX Plus supports cookie‑based session persistence
 * **Active health checks**: By default NGINX performs basic checks on responses from upstream servers, retrying failed requests where possible.
 NGINX Plus adds out-of-band application health checks (also known as synthetic transactions) and a slow‑start feature to gracefully add new and recovered servers into the load‑balanced group. for HTTP and Health checks can also be enabled for non-HTTP protocols, such as FastCGI, memcached, SCGI, uwsgi, and also for TCP and UDP..
-* **JWT-Based and OpenID Connect Authentication**: fetch JWK file, JWT validation, OpenID Connect with authorization code flow
+* **JWT-Based and OpenID Connect Authentication**: fetch JWK file, JWT validation, authorization code flow
 * **WAF**: enable add-on Web Application Firewall module based on F5 WAF engine, named NGINX App Protect (NAP)